qmtoaster/dspam/readme.txt

-Run the script 'dspamdb.sh' to create the dspam database, install dspam, and start the dspam service:
+Run the script 'dspamdb.sh' to create the dspam database, install dspam, and start the dspam service.

-The configuration file installed is for a local running of dspam on RHEL.

-This install doesn't include any training of the use database.
+If dspam is implemented for a domain, every email received by that domain will have a dspam signature in the header.